Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 3. Shop around for your pharmacy

 Just as we can become complacent in our daily medication regimen, we can also fall into patterns with our pharmacy of choice.
-The location, staff, or store loyalty may keep you coming back, but that loyalty can be straining your pocketbook.
+The location, staff, or store loyalty may keep you coming back, but that loyalty might be straining your pocketbook.

 The prices for prescriptions can vary drastically from pharmacy to pharmacy – even if one pharmacy is physically located right down the street from another.
-Amateur sleuth time: call or visit new pharmacies to price check your medications.
+Amateur sleuth time: call or visit new pharmacies to price-check your medications.
 This is important to keep in mind when you’re comparing Part D drug plans (step 1, above): You’ll want to check to see how the various plans cover your medications at a range of different pharmacies in your area.
 You might find that even with the same plan, your costs are lower if you switch to a different pharmacy.

 4. Discount prescription cards